In the search for the perfect snow blower, your specific needs and personal preferences are the most important factors.

 SNOW BLOWER SPECIFICATIONS TO CONSIDER

 · Clearing width – This specification indicates the width, usually in inches, of the auger housing and therefore of the path that will be cleared with each pass of a snow blower.
 More clearing width means fewer passes and can lead to less time clearing snowfall.
 However, if you have narrow pathways that need to be cleared, a smaller clearing width may be the better choice.
+For very narrow paths, a snow blower might not be your best option, so you might want to consider spreading grit salt instead – you can find out more about options here.

 · Intake height – This refers to the height of the auger housing and determines the amount of snowfall a particular snow blower can clear effectively.
 Keep in mind that the addition of drift cutters can help clear through snow buildup beyond the height of the intake.